SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 Project Moat will generate cash flow by taking fractions of the fund raised and the NFT royalties in the secondary market.
 Project Moat team plan to develop NFT marketplace as secondary market for the NFTs and hopes to eventually become a DAO.
-As a DAO, the project will be community-owned and the team can continue to effectively screen every business that comes to raise fund on the platform.
+As a DAO, the project will be community-owned and the team can continue to effectively screen every business that comes to raise funds on the platform.

+## Background and Challenges We ran into

+The Project Moat team first conceived the idea of a decentralised crowd-funding platform a few weeksbefore the Chainlink Hackathon started.
+Then we started writing the smart contracts.The FundAbusiness contract was initially developed to accept only stable coins.

+However, a few days into the implementation, the USDC stable coin lost its peg.
+The first US bankcollapse this year happened.
+Then a few more banks also went under.
+Then, we realised that keepingstable coins on the contract for a long period of time is risky.

+While we explore other options, Chainlink Hackathon started.
+We wanted to participate in the hackathon so we thought of ways to upgrade the project we are building.
+We decided to accept only ETH or native coins of the host blockchain.
+We used Chainlink DataFeed to fetch the real-time price of ETH and calculate the equivalent amount of every contribution.
+Then we proceeded to building the frontend and backend (including APIs)of the project.

 ## Implementation

 The Figure 1 below shows the overview implementation of the project.
 Two smart contracts were written; the FundABusiness.sol and the NFTperks.sol.
 The FundABusiness.sol contract manages the crowd-funding campaign.
-It has the minter role of the NFTperks.sol contract and it would be able to mint NFTs to funders or contributors once the campaign is declared succesful and the NFT contracts are set.
+It has the minter-role of the NFTperks.sol contract and it would be able to mint NFTs to funders or contributors once the campaign is declared successful and the NFT contracts are set.

 ![alt text](moat-overview.jpg)